IMAGE DESCRIPTION: Image of icons of all the different assistive technologies and icons to demonstrate types of disabilities.

 - Accessibility-compliant Curriculum Development

-- Accessibility and Inclusion Webinars
+- Workshops and Webinars (virtual and in-person)

-- Web Accessibility Fundamentals
+- Web Accessibility Assessment

 The simple principles… accommodate, hire, respect and design for the widest range of people will benefit EVERYONE.
 The results and impact(s) are immeasurably successful with satisfied customers, no costly retrofits, corporate responsibility, dedicated employees, happy users, community, and return on investment!